CumulusNetworks/docs/content/cumulus-netq-42/Installation-Management/Install-NetQ/_index.md

 The NetQ software contains several components that you must install, including the NetQ applications, the database, and the NetQ Agents.
 You can deploy NetQ in one of two ways:

 <!-- vale off -->
-- **Hosted on premises**: Use this deployment model to host all single NetQ components---including the NetQ Platform software, hardware, and database---entirely on your premises.
-The NetQ applications and database are installed as a single entity, called the *NetQ Platform*, and are run on the *NetQ On-premises Appliance* or *NetQ On-premises virtual machine (VM)*.
-Note that you are responsible for installing, configuring, and maintaining all NetQ components.
-This deployment is suitable for organizations with data residency requirements like GDPR.
+- **Hosted on premises**: It is common to select an on-premises deployment model if you want to host all required hardware and software at your location, and you have the in-house skill set to install, configure, and maintain it---including performing data backups, acquiring and maintaining hardware and software, and integration management.
+This model is also a good choice if you want very limited or no access to the internet from switches and hosts in your network or you have data residency requirements like GDPR.
+Some companies only want complete control of the their network, and no outside impact.
-- **Hosted remotely**: Use this deployment model when you want to either set up multiple NetQ premises or use the NetQ Cloud service.
-In this implementation the NetQ aggregation and forwarding application software, called the *NetQ Collector*, is installed and run on the *NetQ Cloud Appliance* or *NetQ Cloud VM* on premises with a common database and all other applications installed in a single NetQ site or in the NetQ Cloud.
-In the multi-site implementation, you are responsible for all software, hardware, and the database.
-In the cloud service implementation, you are responsible for the on-premises NetQ Collector and NVIDIA is responsible for the data storage in the NetQ Cloud.
+- **Hosted remotely**: If you find that you want to host a multi-site on-premises deployment or use the NetQ Cloud service, you should select the remote deployment model.
+In the multi-site deployment, you host multiple small servers at each site and a large server and database at another site.
+In the cloud service deployment, you host only a small local server on your premises that connects to the NetQ Cloud service over selected ports or through a proxy server.
+The cloud service supports only data aggregation and forwarding locally, and the majority of the NetQ applications use a hosted deployment strategy, storing data in the cloud.
+NVIDIA handles the backups and maintenance of the application and storage.
+This remote cloud service model is often chosen when it is untenable to support deployment in-house or if you need the flexibility to scale quickly, while also reducing capital expenses.
 <!-- vale on -->

 With either deployment model, the NetQ Agents reside on the switches and hosts they monitor in your network.